 In Lightsong’s opinion, there was no good way of using Command Phrases.
 Leaving them in the hands of a single God only was to risk losing the Command Phrase through assassination or unexpected death.
 However, the more people who knew the Command Phrases, the more likely it was that the secret would be bribed, or tortured, out of someone.

 The only mitigating factor in the equation was the God King.
 Apparently, with his powerful BioChroma, he could Break Lifeless more quickly.
-Still--Breaking ten thousand Lifeless was a process that could take weeks, even for the God King.
+Still, Breaking ten thousand Lifeless was a process that could take weeks, even for the God King.

 So, the choice was left to the individual Returned.
 They could choose to let some of their priests hear the Command Phrase, if they wished.
 Then, if something happened to the God, the priests could pass the Command Phrase on to the next Returned.

 If the God chose not to give the Command Phrase to his priests, then he was placing an even larger burden on himself.
-Lightsong hadn’t taken this route many years before, instead choosing to give the praise to his priests.
+Lightsong hadn’t taken this route many years before, instead choosing to give the phrase to his priests--though, of course, not letting them have the right to use it.

-This time, however, he did it himself.
+This time, however, he gave the phrase alone.
 Should he get the chance, he would whisper the Command Phrase to the God King.
 Until then, however, he intended to hold these Lifeless himself.

 “Bottom line blue,” he said.
 “I give you a new Command Phrase.”
 He paused.
 “Red Panther.
 Red Panther.
 Step to the right side of the room.”